gafonsouDeV/LearningGo/goConditionalsAndLoops/conditionalAndLoops.md

 ## Conditionals

-Control program flow baesd on conditions.
+Control program flow based on conditions.

 ### if